skneo/khatabook/README.md

 # khatabook
-keep record of money borrowed and lent
+keeps record of money borrowed and lent